 Careers in International Relations

 While foreign service officers, or diplomats, may be the face of international relations, possible career paths for international relations graduates are as broad as the major itself.
 According to the College Board, international relations majors can go on to careers in public relations, media or finance.
-Take a look at a few popular jobs which can feature international relations skills, plus mean annual wages from 2010 as reported by the U.S. Bureau of Labor Statistics:
+Take a look at a few popular jobs which can feature international relations skills, plus mean annual wages as reported by the U.S. Bureau of Labor Statistics:

 Students can choose to combine their international training with their existing business, marketing or financial experience to pursue popular careers like the ones above.
 For example, financial managers might earn a bachelor's degree in finance plus an MBA in international relations to round out their training and boost their hiring potential within international markets.